 Optional Routes for Deeper Exploration

 The Ring Road offers stunning scenery and hidden gems.
 You will have the opportunity to take some optional detours that will enrich your experience and show you the true beauty of Iceland.
-Some of the detours you can choose from are:

 One of Iceland’s most popular routes, this detour includes top attractions like the massive Gullfoss waterfall, the geothermal Geysir, and Thingvellir National Park, where tectonic plates converge.

 See the surreal landscape of Lake Myvatn’s volcanic formations and geothermal activity by heading north.
 You won’t miss this opportunity to see whales in their natural habitat when visiting Húsavík.
 Here is a route map of these locations.

 Embark on a journey along the winding roads of the East fjords.
 Here, dramatic mountains and tranquil fjords provide a captivating backdrop to your adventure.
 The Eastfjords are best viewed from Egilsstaðir, where you may experience the Northern Lights if lucky.
 Here is the location route.

 The Westfjords are located in the northwestern part of Iceland.
 This region has remote and wild terrain, cliffs, fjords, and a rugged coastline.
 Isafjörður is the largest town in the Westfjords.
 It’s a less populated and less-visited area than other parts of Iceland, making it a unique destination for those seeking solitude and untouched nature.
 Here is the location route.

 You can see the Snefellsjökull glaciers, picturesque fishing villages, and ethereal landscapes that inspired Jules Verne’s Journey to the Center of the Earth by traveling west.
 You can find the route here.